netidx/netidx-book/src/small_example.md

 on a separate machine, written by a separate person.
 It all just fits together seamlessly as if it was one application.

-Now I've made this seem great, but there are actually to problems here.
+Now I've made this seem great, but there are actually two problems here.
 The first is in fact exactly the same sentence as the last paragraph.
 There is no indication anywhere that this overtemp data is a dirty bash script possibly running on a developer workstation that